(1) This section has effect for the purposes of the application of Part 5 (work) to the protected characteristic of gender reassignment.

 (b) B's absence was for some other reason and it is not reasonable for B to be treated less favourably.

-(3) A person's absence is because of gender reassignment if it is because the
+(3) A person's absence is because

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.